 This page provides some general information about using HyPhy as a command line tool; the older command line prompt tutorial provides more details about each method.

 Like any command line tool, to see the available options simply run

 Once you've installed hyphy run the method of your choice like so (we'll use SLAC for demonstration purposes):

 hyphy slac --alignment CD2.nex

-If you're tree is in a seperate file (not the same file as the alignment) add a
+If your tree is in a separate file (not the same file as the alignment) add a

 hyphy slac --alignment CD2.fasta --tree CD2.newick